miles-berman/SAMPLE-HELPER/README.md

 ## Prerequisites

 Before running the Python Audio Sampler, you need to have Python installed on your system.
-The app also depends on several Python libraries such as `tkinter` for the GUI, `pydub` for audio manipulation, and `simpleaudio` for audio playback.
+The app also depends on some Python libraries such as `tkinter` for the GUI, `pydub` for audio manipulation, and `simpleaudio` for audio playback.

 You can install the required libraries using pip: